drschriner/Assignment-1-ISQA-3420/DFD Dictionary.md

 + **Manager:**  The individual responsbile for software packages.

-+ **Developer:**  The individual responsbile for the creation of software packages through coding.
++ **Developer:**  The individual responsbile for the creation and submission of software packages.

 ##Processes: